andyyou/xeats-sdk/README.md

 ## Change log

+* `2017-07-18` Add new feature for Manager to pick multiple keys through Cmd Key
 * `2017-06-28` Add new feature to automatically assign sn for seats in management.vue"
 * `2017-05-25` Add new argument 'disableWheel' for user to disable zooming on wheel.
 * `2017-05-23` Accept array of objects for category property in ManagerMap.
 Display the legend in UserMap.